genaforvena/tikziod-thinking/README.md

-## How to Use the Interactive HTML Intersecting Texts Visualizer with Variable Word Sizes
+## How to Use the Interactive HTML Intersecting Texts Visualizer with Word Counters

 ### Basic Usage